demining/Break-ECDSA-cryptography/README.md

+# The very first serious vulnerability in Blockchain and how to get the public key Bitcoin ECDSA RSZ value from the RawTX file

 <p>In this article, we will talk about extracting signature values&nbsp;&nbsp;<code>ECDSA R, S, Z</code>&nbsp;​​from the Bitcoin blockchain, but first, let’s remember the very first serious vulnerability in the blockchain transaction that was discovered by&nbsp;&nbsp;Niels&nbsp;<a href="https://github.com/tcatm" target="_blank" rel="noreferrer noopener">Schneider</a>&nbsp;&nbsp;(&nbsp;<code>Nils Schneider</code>&nbsp;<em>aka</em>&nbsp;&nbsp;tcatm&nbsp;&nbsp;<a href="https://github.com/tcatm" target="_blank" rel="noreferrer noopener"><strong>)</strong></a></p>
 <p>Bitcoin developer and owner&nbsp;&nbsp;<em>of «BitcoinWatch»</em>&nbsp;&nbsp;&amp;&nbsp;&nbsp;<em>«BitcoinCharts».</em></p>
 <figure class="wp-block-image"><img title="4.1 History of dangerous random attacks on Bitcoin" src="./The very first serious vulnerability in Blockchain and how to get the public key Bitcoin ECDSA RSZ value from the RawTX file - «CRYPTO DEEP TECH»_files/20d6748c4bdd5e28ada4e9d06b9e8d35.png" alt="4.1 History of dangerous random attacks on Bitcoin"><figcaption>4.1 History of dangerous random attacks on Bitcoin</figcaption></figure>